 - Content you don't have permission to post

-- If there are no "Pin it" buttons and especially if there are no other social media sharing buttons, then assume you don't have the owner's permission to pin it.
+- If there are no "Pin it" buttons, and especially if there are no other social media sharing buttons, then assume you don't have the owner's permission to pin it.

 Pinterest Tips and Tricks

-Proper Pinning Step by Step
+Proper Pinning Step-by-Step

-When you are repinning someone else's pin:
+When you are repinning someone else's pin

 - Click on the pin to check out the link.
 Always do this!
 Don't just repin because it is pretty.
 Spam gets propagated on Pinterest when people repin without actually checking out the link.

-- Make sure the link is valid, i.e. not a redirect to a spam site or just a link to an image search.
-Double check the article or post to make sure it is something you want to repin.
+- Make sure the link is valid, i.e., not a redirect to a spam site or just a link to an image search.
+Double-check the article or post to make sure it is something you want to repin.
 If it is a bad link or leads to spam, there is a button on each pin to report it to Pinterest.

 - Check the site for a "Pin it" button.
 It is usually near the other social media sharing buttons.
 If there is one, then you can repin the image.
 If there's not a button or other indication that it is okay to pin, then don't repin the image.

 - Check the site you want to pin.
-Do you see a "Pin it" button or other sign that pinning is encouraged?
-Is it marked creative commons?
+Do you see a "Pin it" button or a sign that pinning is encouraged?
+Is it marked Creative Commons?
 If yes, go on to step 2.
 If no, look for signs that the content owner doesn't want his or her stuff pinned.
 For example, do you see copyright notices somewhere around the images?
 Are there other social media sharing buttons?
 In cases where you are unsure, the best approach from a legal standpoint is not to pin it.
 Bookmark it on your own computer if it is a site you really like.
 If it is something you feel you must pin, contact the content owner to see if it is okay to share on Pinterest.